With updated estimated costs for 2024, we’ll show you how much you should reasonably expect to pay to have your new bathroom installed.

 9. Real life bathroom installation case studies

-To help you understand how new bathroom costs can vary from project to project, we’ve picked out 3 recent real life case studies from the Victoria Plum Design and Installation service and, with the permission of our happy customers, we’ll show you how much each one cost.
+To help you understand how new bathroom costs can vary from project to project, we’ve picked out 3 recent real life case studies from our happy customers and, with their permission (of course!), we’ll show you how much each one cost.

 Ryan’s average-sized bathroom